vkarpov15/thecodebarbarian.com/lib/posts/20180508_web_notifications.md

 Credentials and Server Setup
 ----------------------------

-In order to set up web push, you need to create a set of [VAPID keys](https://blog.mozilla.org/services/2016/04/04/using-vapid-with-webpush/) that are necessary to identify who is sending the push notification.
+In order to set up web push, you need to create a set of [VAPID keys](https://blog.mozilla.org/services/2016/04/04/using-vapid-with-webpush/).
+VAPID keys identify who is sending the push notification.
 The `web-push` npm module can [generate VAPID keys for you](https://www.npmjs.com/package/web-push#command-line), so let's install `web-push` along with some other dependencies and use `web-push generate-vapid-keys` to create the keys.